Bruce Feldman of CBS officially broke the news on Loeffler's hiring via Twitter on Monday night:

 Va.
 Tech has hired former Auburn asst.
 Scot Loeffler as Hokies new OC, a source just told CBS.— Bruce Feldman (@BFeldmanCBS) January 14, 2013

-Though Feldman only reported the hiring Monday night, I had it from a good source that Loeffler was officially offered the job last Saturday and that his visit to Blacksburg was to iron out the details.
-It was also a peculiar announcement from a Beamer-led staff that usually likes to have all its ducks in a row before going public with anything, considering that former (and current at the time) offensive coordinator Mike O'Cain had not been fired according to this article by Mike Barber of the Richmond Times Dispatch.
-Though the announcement of Loeffner's hiring was not officially made by Virginia Tech about the hirings of Grimes and Moorehead until Friday that same source that gave me that scoop helped us to be the first to break this:
+Though Feldman only reported the hiring Monday night, I had it from a good source that Loeffler was officially offered the job last Saturday, and that his visit to Blacksburg was to iron out the details.
+It was also a peculiar announcement from a Beamer-led staff that usually likes to have all its ducks in a row before going public with anything, considering that former (and current at the time) Offensive Coordinator Mike O'Cain had not been fired according to this article by Mike Barber of the Richmond Times Dispatch.
+Though the announcement of Loeffner's hiring was not officially made by Virginia Tech about the hirings of Grimes and Moorehead until Friday, the same source that gave me that scoop helped us to be the first to break this:

 According to source, rumor is Loeffler hired Saturday.
 Aaron Moorehead for WR coach and Grimes at OL.
 He must be putting his staff together.— GobblerCountry.com (@gobblercountry) January 14, 2013